-The most common therapeutic procedure performed by doctors of chiropractic is known as “spinal manipulation,” also called “chiropractic adjustment.”
-The purpose of manipulation is to restore joint mobility by manually applying a controlled force into joints that have become hypomobile – or restricted in their movement – as a result of a tissue injury.
-Tissue injury can be caused by a single traumatic event, such as improper lifting of a heavy object, or through repetitive stresses, such as sitting in an awkward position with poor spinal posture for an extended period of time.
-In either case, injured tissues undergo physical and chemical changes that can cause inflammation, pain, and diminished function for the sufferer.
-Manipulation, or adjustment of the affected joint and tissues, restores mobility, thereby alleviating pain and muscle tightness, and allowing tissues to heal.
+The most common therapeutic procedure performed by doctors of chiropractic is known as spinal manipulation or an adjustment.
+The purpose of manipulation is to restore proper mobility to joints of the spine and extremities that have become restricted in movement.
+These restrictions can be caused by a single traumatic event, such as a sports injury, or through repetitive stresses, such as sitting in a position with poor posture for an extended period of time.
+In either case, this can cause tissue injury as the structures undergo physical and chemical changes that can cause inflammation, pain, and decreased function.
+Manipulation, or adjustment of the affected joint helps restore mobility, reduce pain and decrease muscle tightness.

 An accurate diagnosis is paramount for treatment success.
 Through Selective Functional Movement Assessment and advanced orthopedic testing our doctors develop a treatment protocol to exceed your goals.

-Soft tissue mobilization acts as a stand alone treatment for somatic dysfunction, and used in conjunction with spinal manipulations and other treatment modalities.
+Manual Therapy acts as a stand alone treatment for muscular dysfunction, and used in conjunction with spinal manipulations and other treatment modalities.

 Functional rehabilitation is an extension of traditional physical therapy.
 Its purpose is to... address various musculoskeletal conditions and restore functionality